Federal Law requires UW-Superior to provide this information to the public free of charge.

-Please view our other reports and disclosures that are required under federal statute in the other links of the Clery Act Reporting section located to the left.
+Please view our other reports and disclosures that are required under federal statute.

 This annual report is prepared in cooperation with the local law enforcement agencies surrounding our main campus, Residence Life, the Student Development Office, and the Dean of Student Life.
 Each entity provides updated information on their educational efforts and programs to comply with the Act.

-As a result of the new requirements, which will take effect in 2014, institutions must:
+As a result of the requirements, institutions must:

 - Compile statistics of incidents of sexual violence, domestic violence, dating violence, and stalking that occur within the Clery geography and are reported to campus security authorities